2019 Seminar “Under the Influence: Archetype and Adaptation from Homer to the Multiplex,” January 10-13, 2019

 The workshop program officially begins on Monday evening, with an orientation dinner.
 Workshop classes begin Tuesday morning and take place each day through the final class on Friday (four days of classes).
 Most workshops will be scheduled from 10:00 am-1:00 pm.
 Most workshops will require some advance reading and/or a manuscript submission.

 For the daily workshop sessions, participants are in a classroom with the instructor and eleven fellow students.
 Afternoon and evening events offer an opportunity to connect with the larger group of workshop participants (100-120 people).
 These include: a Craft Talks program featuring lectures and presentations on craft by KWLS faculty members; open readings for workshop participants; opportunities to go sailing with fellow workshop participants; and a final reception.
 The sailing opportunity requires an additional fee; all other events mentioned here are included in your workshop fee.

-A detailed schedule for the 2019 Workshop Program will be available in the fall of 2018.
-You can view the 2018 workshops schedule here.
+A detailed schedule for the 2019 Workshop Program is now available here.